Padmé: Efficiently Hiding File Sizes

 Scope & Limitations

-Padmé is a "generic" padding scheme which performs well; our intent is "if you don't know what to apply, Padmé is a good default choice", notably because it does not assume anything about the distribution of objects you want to pad.
-If however, the distribution of objects is known, it's very likely that a specially-crafted padding function would perform better.
+Padmé is a generic padding scheme which performs well when the distribution of object sizes is unknown.
+Our intent is "if you don't know what to apply, Padmé is a good default".
+If the distribution of objects is known, it's very likely that a specially-crafted padding function would perform better.

 Implementation